The best things to do in Morzine in summer

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

 It’s summer in Morzine ski resort in the French Alps.
-The wooden chalets and mountain peaks are the same.
-But the ski jackets and gloves have been swapped for shorts and sunglasses.
-The snow-covered pistes for meadows full of wildflowers.
-The skis for hiking boots and mountain bikes.
+The wooden chalets and mountain peaks are the same as in winter, but I’ve swapped my ski jacket and gloves for shorts and sunglasses.
+Snow-covered pistes for meadows full of wildflowers.
+Skis for hiking boots and mountain bikes.
 And the vin chaud and fondues for picnics and chilled rosé.

 About Morzine